Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 Can Waterpik damage crowns?

-No, a water flosser cannot damage crowns or any other types of restoration.
+No, a water flosser should damage crowns or any other types of restoration.
 If your restoration got damaged when using a Waterpik it means that it was loose already and needed to be replaced anyway.
+Remember to start with a lower pressure setting initially, and gradually increase if comfortable.
+Also, avoid aiming the water jet directly at the edge of the crowns, as this might loosen them over time.

 Can a family share a water flosser?